-- the average annual growth in the labouring workforce between 2007-12 was 4.3% (note these numbers are for meat, poultry and seafood)28 - the average annual growth of meat boners, slicers and slaughterers between 2007-12 was 0.3%, reaching 11,300 in 201229 - MINTRAC has traditionally maintained that the meat processing workforce has a flat structure of roughly 80% labourer/skilled worker, and 20% other.
-The 2015 interviews confirmed this, however accurate breakdowns were difficult due to the different ways in which individual plants classified their staff. - There is evidence of a continuing reliance on 457 visas: "In occupations such as Meatworkers there appears to be a high reliance on 457 visas.
+- the proportion of part-time workers is 12.4 per cent,27 and increased by 1.0 per cent between 2007-1228 - there is a steady increase in the proportion of female workers,29 with an increase of 6 per cent recorded from 2007-201230 - the average annual growth in the labouring workforce between 2007-12 was 4.3 per cent (note these numbers are for meat, poultry and seafood)31 - the average annual growth of meat boners, slicers and slaughterers between 2007-12 was 0.3 per cent, reaching 11,300 in 201232 - MINTRAC has traditionally maintained that the meat processing workforce has a flat structure of roughly 80 per cent labourer/skilled worker, and 20 per cent other.
+The 2015 interviews confirmed this; however, accurate breakdowns were difficult due to the different ways in which individual plants classified their staff - there is evidence of a continuing reliance on 457 and 416 visas: 'In occupations such as Meatworkers, there appears to be a high reliance on 457 visas.
 In 2011, there were 310 visas granted for the Skilled Meat Workers category, although the peak was in 2008 with 670 visas granted.
-Recent media reports suggest there will be ongoing demand for Meatworkers as new abattoirs are planned to cater for northern Australia beef cattle processing."
-30
+Recent media reports suggest there will be ongoing demand for Meatworkers as new abattoirs are planned to cater for northern Australia beef cattle processing.'33